ulyssey28/Mars-Mission-Web-Scraping/README.md

 # Mars-Mission-Web-Scraping
 A web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

+To run this scraping code yourself, download this repository and run `app.py`.
+Explanations of the code can be found within each script.

 ## Step 1 - Scraping

 ### NASA Mars News